simukappu/activity_notification/README.md

 ```

 Then, *activity_notification* uses *[ActivityNotification::SubscriptionsApiController](/app/controllers/activity_notification/subscriptions_api_controller.rb)* instead of *[ActivityNotification::SubscriptionsController](/app/controllers/activity_notification/subscriptions_controller.rb)*, and you can call *activity_notification* REST API as */api/v2/notifications* and */api/v2/subscriptions* from your frontend application.

+When you want to use REST API backend integrated with Devise authentication, see [REST API backend with Devise Token Auth](#rest-api-backend-with-devise-token-auth).

 #### API reference as OpenAPI Specification